 I have gotten a lot of emails with questions about what is and isn’t allowed in Maine.
 We’ve discussed the rules, now here are a few things that are not allowed:

 - Growing at multiple places and/or having more than 3 plants in your name *this recently changed from 6 plants

 - Putting plants in a friend’s name and taking care of those plants

 - Renting out space to people to grow marijuana (for money)

 - Storing your harvest someplace other than your home

 Based on the rules, these things should be self-explanatory.
 However, if you have more questions or comments, leave them below in the comment section.

 If there are enough new questions, I will update this article to add the most frequently asked questions as well as any other interesting information.

-Once you have your grow room ready, pick out the appropriate seeds and order them.
+Once your grow room is ready, pick out the appropriate seeds and order them.
 I Love Growing Marijuana carries a large variety of seeds for different needs and conditions.
 Choose one that best fits what you are looking for, and we will ship it fast and discreetly.
 Our seeds are guaranteed to germinate, which is the first step to growing the best marijuana in Maine.

 December 2016 – Legalization Recount, The Fight Is Over: Weed Wins in Maine